Garment3DGen: 3D Garment Stylization and Texture Generation: Experiments

+\textbf{Simulation-ready Garments}: Our method stands out as the favorable choice for producing garments that are faithful to the prompt with high-quality meshes that can be seamlessly integrated into simulation frameworks as demonstrated by a qualitative and quantitative analysis.
+Although it might be possible to produce simulation-ready garments using alternative methods, this would require remeshing and potentially several additional manual post-processing steps, such as creating arm holes.
+Moreover, our use of template meshes ensures a superior UV layout, which is challenging to attain automatically.

+\textbf{Runtime}: \MethodName takes \mytilde 5 minutes on a single H100 which is 3x faster than~\cite{michel2022text2mesh,gao2023textdeformer,li2024garmentdreamer} yet slower than 3DGS-based methods that take a few seconds.
+While the latter render well, how to accurately re-mesh them and fit them onto bodies is an open research problem.

-\textbf{Limitations}: \MethodName handles a variety of garment types both real and fantastical.
-Due to the requirement of a template mesh, there is a limitation to what garments can be generated whilst still providing good distortion-free meshes.
+\textbf{Limitations}: \MethodName handles a variety of garment types both realistic and fantastical.
+Due to the requirement of a template mesh, there is a limitation on what garments can be generated whilst still providing distortion-free meshes.
 This can be mitigated by providing a more diverse template library.
 Our estimated textures, while faithful to the image, sometimes do not fully preserve fine-level details.
 We plan to address this by tuning the texture enhancement module to be conditioned on the reference image across all views while maintaining its multi-view color consistency properties.
+Finally, it is worth noting that the closer the input template mesh is to the target garment, the easier the deformation task becomes.
+We currently select the closest template manually but performing automatic retrieval based on the image could be tackled in future work.